-Work involves providing technical support to users of automation systems which operate in a microcomputer, minicomputer and/or LAN/WAN environment.
+Work involves providing technical support to users of automation systems, which operate in a microcomputer, and/or LAN/WAN environment.
 Work also involves assisting in the training of employees in new office systems and equipment.
 Under the supervision of an administrative or professional superior, work also involves assisting and planning, analyzing and organizing studies of various office operations and procedures, planning and recommending solutions and enhancements.
-Work is performed with considerable independent judgment including responsibility for assigned projects, including planning, organization, development, coordination, implementation and reporting.
+Work is performed with considerable independent judgment including responsibility for assigned project tasks, including planning, organization, development, coordination and implementation.
 Work is reviewed through frequent consultative, meetings and written reports.

 Plans, organizes and conducts studies of organizational operations; identifies areas for the application of automated technologies.

 Analyzes work flow processes and develops recommendations for improvements and solutions using automated systems.